gomorpheus/morpheus-docs/release_notes/current.rst

 - Catalog: openSUSE 15.1 catalog items added for Amazon, VMware, Nutanix, OpenStack, KVM, and Hyper-V Clouds
 - Convert to Managed: When converting an instance to managed and specifying a Layout tied to custom options (Option Types), the user is prompted with the same options as when provisioning a new Instance with that Layout.
 If Option Types are configured as required, this validation is also honored when converting to managed
 - Convert to Managed: Added the option to apply tags when converting an Instance to managed.
 Tag policy validation (if applicable) also applies
+- Docker: System Docker version upgraded to 19.03.8
+- Identity Sources: SAML SSO and Azure AD SAML SSO now allow "Force Authn" in the Advanced Validation Options section of the create and edit identity source modals
 - Layouts: Layouts can now be scoped to Groups making the list of available Groups at provision time much smaller in appliances that have many
 - Licenses: Version column added to the License list view in Administration > Provisioning > Licenses
 - Maintenance Mode: Drains active sessions and queues so an auto-scaling group can scale down.
 Can be enabled by System Administrators in Administration > Settings > Utilities > Toggle Maintenance Mode